martinjzhang/adafdr/README.md

 ## Quick Test
 <!-- ### Basic test -->
 Here is a quick test.
-First check if the package can be succesfully imported:
+First check if the package can be successfully imported:
 ```python
 import adafdr.method as md
 import adafdr.data_loader as dl